How this Atheist Sees Christmas

 And to those of you who still insist there’s a War on Christmas, you’re spoiling it for us.

 It takes all the fun out of it when you think you get to decide for us how we’re supposed to spend Christmas.
 For you, Jesus is the reason for the season.
 Amen to that, and just so you know, I love Matthew’s version of the Christmas story.
-I have a beautiful creche made up of Italianate figures, and angels decorate my tree.
+I have a beautiful creche made up of Italianate figures, and angels decorate my tables and my shelves.

 I’m not completely devoid of the Christian Christmas spirit.
 But for the rest of us, it’s a wonderful, happy holiday, open to so many interpretations you could get the idea it’s mainly about peace on Earth, goodwill toward mankind.